 22.214.171.124 Ownership of intellectual property

 These matters are governed by the Monash University (Vice-Chancellor) Regulations.
 An agreement should be reached before the enrolment begins.

 126.96.36.199 Ethics approval from both the University and the host institution

 Every effort should be made to rationalise the ethics approval process when there is potential for duplication.

-External students will not be eligible for centrally allocated awards of the Monash Graduate Scholarship (MGS) or the Monash International Postgraduate Research Scholarship (MIPRS).
+External students will not be eligible for centrally allocated awards of the Monash Graduate Scholarship (MGS) or the Monash International Tuition Scholarship (MITS).